-You can connect to the libvirt service running on another host by entering the following in a terminal prompt: virt-manager-c qemu+ssh://virtnode1.mydomain.com/system virt-manager guest lifecycle
+You can connect to the libvirt service running on another host by entering the following in a terminal prompt: virt-manager-c-qemu+ssh://virtnode1.mydomain.com/system virt-manager guest lifecycle virt-manager-gui-start|499x597

 The above example assumes that SSH connectivity between the management system and the target system has already been configured, and uses SSH keys for authentication.
 SSH keys are needed because libvirt sends the password prompt to another process.